caralen/ada-project-faam/README.md

 # Questions for TAa (Milestone 1)
 How to be sure that there is causation, and not only a correlation, between some outer factors and the number of beehives?

-# :construction: TODO milestone 3 :construction:
+# Milestone 3
  - find better way to calculate ratio for beehives.
-With total land surface is good enough? should we use max values of each country instead? other methods?
+With total land surface is good enough? should we use max values of each country instead? other methods? :heavy_check_mark:
- - better way to measure increase and decrease in the number of beehives during the years.
-Maybe with mean trend? or splitting the years in intervals?
- - sweden drop in number of beehives in 1988 (just a data collecting problem ?)
+ - sweden drop in number of beehives in 1988 (just a data collecting problem ?) :heavy_check_mark:
- - make maps more interactive and visually appealing
+ - make maps more interactive and visually appealing :heavy_check_mark:
- - structure the data story and think about how to present it in a website
+ - structure the data story and think about how to present it in a website :heavy_check_mark:
- - try to find a model that predicts the number of beehives, based on the factors analysed until now (pesticides, parasites, forests, inland waters, agriculture, price etc.)
+ - try to find a model that predicts the number of beehives, based on the factors analysed until now (pesticides, parasites, forests, inland waters, agriculture, price etc.) :heavy_check_mark:
- - Ask TAs for Spearman and Pearson correlation on time series
+ - Ask TAs for Spearman and Pearson correlation on time series :heavy_check_mark:

+# #whodidwhat

+- Alen:         Several plots, integrating further data into the analysis, Crops correlation and prediction
+- Anel:         Milestones, World maps, analysing beehives dataset, arima
+- Francesco:    Correlations, writing the Data Story, website
+- Mateo:        Correlations, Website, Plots on the webpage